All Episodes

 And the physical cliff, therefore, had to follow it.

-Because you can't become as busted and broke and and uh hopeless as we have become without the loss of morals.
+Because you can't become as busted and broke and hopeless as we have become without the loss of morals.

-You're talking about these fourteen car motorcades, you're talking about going to uh Edgar Count at Martha's Vineyard for an ice cream cone at the at the cost of one point nine million dollars per ice cream cone.
+You're talking about going to Edgar Count at Martha's Vineyard for an ice cream cone at the cost of $1.9 million per ice cream cone.

-And one thing, and I I'm sure I sing for for all of your listeners when I sing uh nobody does it better than you.
+And one thing, and I'm sure I sing for all of your listeners when I sing, nobody does it better than you.

-And and the the ability to be entertained and laugh when everything that that's right says we should be crying.
+And the ability to be entertained and laugh when everything that's right says we should be crying.

 Well, you know, I love my country.